Startr/WEB-Sage.Education-docs/docs/tutorials/integrations/browser-search-engine.md

 ### For Firefox

-1. Go to Open WebUI in Firefox.
+1. Go to Sage WebUI in Firefox.
 2. Expand the address bar by clicking on it.
 3. Click the plus icon that is enclosed in a green circle at the bottom of the expanded address bar.
-This adds Open WebUI's search to the search engines in your preferences.
+This adds Sage WebUI's search to the search engines in your preferences.

 Alternatively:

-1. Go to Open WebUI in Firefox.
+1. Go to Sage WebUI in Firefox.
 2. Right-click on the address bar.
-3. Select "Add Open WebUI" (or similar) from the context menu.
+3. Select "Add Sage WebUI" (or similar) from the context menu.

 ### Optional: Using Specific Models